archithsarma/task-manage/README.md

     npm install
     ```

 4. Setup your MySQL database and make sure it's running.
+Use the dump to set up the schema

 5. Update the `config.json` with your database connection details and port: